ProjectJaraid/wikidata-sparql/README.md

 ### holdings / collections

-1. Bubble graph of collections of Arabic periodicals
+1. Bubble graph of collections of Arabic periodicals.
+Note the surprising prominence of the Internet Archive!
     - [SPARQL query][rq:holdings_periodicals-lang_ar-disp_bubble]
     - [![](assets/img/holdings_periodicals-lang_ar-disp_bubble.png)][rq:holdings_periodicals-lang_ar-disp_bubble]
 2. Map of Arabic periodicals with kown holdings.
 Periodicals are mapped to the location of the holding institution.